 - If access is granted, the application opens in a new browser tab.
 If access is denied, the application displays an error page.

 Note: If you configure RSA SecurID Access to use SSL when connecting to a protected application using the trusted headers method, the web server hosting the application must have a valid SSL certificate signed by a certificate authority (CA) that the identity routers trust.
-For more information, see Trusted Certificate Authorities for HFED or Trusted Headers Applications.
+For more information, see List of Trusted Certificate Authorities for HFED and Trusted Headers Applications.

 When an Application Requires Multiple Proxy Web Servers